·9 min read

 Property Business Losses

-UK property business losses are set against total profits in the same period.
+UK property business losses are set against total profits in the same period (box 250).
 Any excess carries forward against future total profits.

 Common Mistakes to Avoid